Ayan-M-Dev/Ayan-M-Dev/README.md

 # 💫 About Me:
-I am a passionate **Blockchain Developer** from India, enthusiastic about blockchain and web3.
+I am a passionate **Full Stack Developer** from India, enthusiastic about blockchain and web3.
 I'm looking forward to learn something new everyday and contribute to the industry!
 - 🔭 I’m currently working on more Blockchain and Web3 projects.
 - 🌱 I’m currently learning more about advanced DeFi and exploring more DeFi protocols (their smart contracts).
-- 💬 Ask me about anything blockchain related :smile:.
+- 💬 Ask me about anything Web related :smile:.
 - 📫 How to reach me: email me at [contactme@ayan.dev](mailto:ayan.m.dev@gmail.com)